A prep sink with runnels benefits from a practical integral drainboard on each side.

 Prep sinks come in various shapes and sizes.
 No matter what shape or size is chosen, runnels will function as an integral drainboard forever.
 Just be sure that the counter material can hold up to standing water which inevitably collects in the grooves.

 This D-sink is under mounted with a neutral (or no) reveal, That means that the edge of the counter and the inside edge of the sink are flush.
 The polished nickel bridge faucet with porcelain lever handles is by Samuel Heath, another high end brand that isn’t well known in the U.S.

 Prep sinks are often squeezed onto corners or put on the end of an island where they don’t take up much space.
-My preference is to locate a prep sink near the refrigerator so it does double-duty for draining, thawing or other chores as well.
-Adding runnels is a bonus.
+My preference is to locate a prep sink near the refrigerator so it does double-duty for draining, thawing or other chores, with or without runnels.

 You also might find ideas in our Trough Prep Sinks post.